 There are concerns regarding the development of re-expansion pulmonary oedema.
 It is therefore recommended that suction should not be used routinely.
 Caution is required because of the risk of re-expansion pulmonary oedema.
 High-volume low-pressure suction systems are recommended.

-- If there has been recurrence or the risk is considered high then prevention of further pneumothorax by pleurodesis should be considered.
+- If there has been recurrence or the risk is considered high then prevention of further pneumothorax by obliterating the pleural space by pleurodesis should be considered.

 - Complications include failure to prevent recurrence, acute respiratory distress, infection of the pleural space, persistent air leak and re-expansion pulmonary oedema.